Cycling TV Schedule

-See how to watch or stream cycling’s biggest event with the 2025 Tour de France TV schedule on Peacock and NBC.
-Peacock is available to purchase through this link.
+See how to watch or stream cycling’s biggest events with the following TV schedule of events on HBO Max, Peacock and additional platforms.

 If you purchase a subscription through a link on this page, this site may receive a commission.